Family reunification

 Important points

 • If you are claiming asylum, it is very important to mention your family (husband/wife and children) in your asylum application.
 If you are recognised as a refugee, you can bring your spouse and children.
-If you are a refugee and a minor, you can bring your brothers and sisters.
+If you are a refugee and a minor, you can bring your brothers and sisters and parents.

 • If you have no legal status, you cannot bring your family.

-• It is very difficult (if not impossible) to bring parents.
+• It is very difficult (if not impossible) to bring parents (unless your are minor).

 • If you have a residence permit other than refugee status, you can bring in your spouse and children as part of the family reunification procedure, subject to very specific conditions (stable income, a sufficiently large home, adequate length of stay in France, etc.).